 Previous Group Members:

-Stewart Group: Dr Mohammed Arastoo (now TauRx Pharmaceticals Aberdeen, UK), Dr Omar Kassaar (now University of Bristol, UK), Dr Kondwani Katundu (now University of Malawi), Dr Siavash Khazaipoul (now Charles River Ireland Ltd), Dr Petra Popovics (now University of Wisconsin – Madison, WI, USA), Dr Amelie Sobczak (now School of Biology, University of St Andrews), Dr Dagmara Wiatrek (now Central European Institute of Technology, Czech Rep.), Dr Ruitao Yu (returned to Northwest Plateau Institute of Biology, Xining, China)
+Stewart Group: Dr Mohammed Arastoo (now TauRx Pharmaceticals Aberdeen, UK), Dr Swati Arya (now working for Research Integrity, University of St Andrews), Dr Omar Kassaar (now University of Bristol, UK), Dr Kondwani Katundu (now University of Malawi), Dr Siavash Khazaipoul (now Charles River Ireland Ltd), Dr Petra Popovics (now PI at Eastern Virginia Medical School, USA), Spencer Regan-Smith (now studying for a PhD at Cambridge), Dr Amelie Sobczak (now School of Biology, University of St Andrews), Dr Dagmara Wiatrek (now Central European Institute of Technology, Czech Rep.), Dr Ruitao Yu (returned to Northwest Plateau Institute of Biology, Xining, China)